ericanastas/sequence-timeline/README.md

 - Line could create itself with an event where `Source` = `Target`

-- Bool `tgtCreated`: Identifies if the target was created by this event
+- Bool `tgtCre`: Identifies if the target was created by this event

 - Should it be possible for the Source to be created by an event as well?
 I think the assumption is the source exists before the event

-- Bool `tgtDestroyed`: The Target line is destroyed by the event
+- Bool `tgtDes`: The Target line is destroyed by the event
-- Bool `srcDestroyed`: The Source line is destroyed by the event
+- Bool `srcDes`: The Source line is destroyed by the event

 #### Activation ###